Dakotah-S/Dakotah-s/README.md

-Heyo!!
-- 🖥️ I have been coding in html, js, css, php and Bootstrap for over 3 years.
+Hello, I'm Dakotah Singh
+🖥️ Experience: Over 4 years of experience in web development, specializing in HTML, JavaScript, CSS, PHP, and Bootstrap.

-- 🔭 I’m currently working on: AI agents
+🔭 Current Focus: Developing AI agents and exploring automation solutions.

-- 🌱 I’m currently learning: Python
-- 👯 I’m looking to collaborate on: AI agents, Full-Stack development
-- 📫 How to reach me: | email: dksingh6381@gmail.com | phone-number: 832-663-1744
+🌱 Currently Learning: Python, with a focus on machine learning and AI development.

+👯 Looking to Collaborate: Open to opportunities in Full-Stack development, AI agent projects, and technology innovation.

+📫 Contact Information:

+Email: dksingh6381@gmail.com

+Phone: (832) 663-1744